robocomp/robocomp-examples/getting-started/python/Client and Server Structure/implements/README.md

-- Generate a CameraSimple template file.<br>
+- Generate the CameraSimple template file.<br>
 `robocompdsl ImplementCameraSimple.cdsl`

 Change the content of the dummy file